larryaasen/dive/dive_ui/example/README.md

 This example shows how to use dive_ui, dive_core, and dive_obslib to change the output resolution of the video mix.
 * Use `DiveCoreElements` to track the scene, video mix (`DiveVideoMix`), and video source.
+* Create a scene (`DiveScene`) and display the video mix using the `DiveMeterPreview` widget showing the video mix.
+* Display a settings icon button `DiveSettingsButton` that opens the output settings dialog.
+* Show the [DiveVideoSettingsDialog] dialog.
+* Usage: flutter run lib/main_example9.dart -d macos

 ## Writing an app with Dive UI